 206.623.5822 | firstname.lastname@example.org

 Charges involving allegations of violence are some of the most aggressively pursued cases by law enforcement and prosecutors alike.
-The strength of the evidence of such charges can vary from being based solely on one person’s word to the use of very sophisticated forensic evidence and expert witnesses.
+The strength of the evidence of such charges can vary from being based solely on one person's word to the use of very sophisticated forensic evidence and expert witnesses.
 Consequently, if you have been charged with a violent crime you need representation that has experience dealing with the factual and legal issues presented in cases involving allegations of violence.
-As a prosecutor I tried and handled hundreds of violent offenses including Assault, Robbery, Rape, and Murder and worked with almost every type of expert and forensic evidence.
-Consequently, I have the experience necessary to understand and successfully challenge the types of evidence which will be relied upon by the prosecutor in support of its charge.
+As a prosecutor Zach tried and handled hundreds of violent offenses including Assault, Robbery, Rape, and Murder and worked with almost every type of expert and forensic evidence.
+Consequently, he has the experience necessary to understand and successfully challenge the types of evidence which will be relied upon by the prosecutor in support of its charge.

 Over the last 10-15 years the Washington Legislature has passed very stringent new sentencing laws on violent crimes, especially those that are committed with a weapon.
 These statutes turn almost any device used in the commission of a crime into a "deadly weapon" and add years to any conviction.
 What's more, the sentences are even longer if the State proves an offender had access to a firearm during the commission of the crime even if that firearm was not actually used in the crime and even when it was not recovered by the police.
 In addition, our state's persistent offender (i.e. three strikes) statutes are some of the most stringent and aggressively enforced in the nation.